elicontreras91/portfolio/README.md

 # Researcher & data analyst

 ### Main digital products I've worked in:
-#### Alert against racism (2024):
-Digital platform where citizens can report cases of racism and request legal and psychological assistance.
-I participated as a project manager at the final stage of the development.
 #### Digital request platform of the Peruvian State, Facilita Perú (2021-2023)
 Created at the beginning of the pandemic to address a significant need in public entities: the digitization of their procedures and services.
 Facilita primarily focuses on rural public entities with low connectivity.
 #### Gob.pe (2022-2023)